taraansa/taraansa.github.io/app/about/index.markdown

     priority: 0.8
 ---

-I am a market research professional and find enjoyment in making sense of data and finding insights in plethora of information.
+I am a Research Analyst and find enjoyment in making sense of data and finding insights in plethora of information.

 When I am not working I enjoy watching movies of varied genre and languages.
 I also love reading and my interest varies from Harry Potter to Martian, to Selfish Gene.